- Index pipelines

 The Index Workbench is a powerful tool that combines key aspects of the the data indexing configuration process into one user-friendly panel.
 It guides the user through the workflow for configuring datasources, parsers and index pipelines, and then running a datasource job to index your data.

-In Fusion 3.0, parsers have been introduced as their own configurable component of the indexing workflow.
-They allow greater flexibility and specificity when parsing inbound data.
+Parsers are a configurable component of the indexing workflow, for flexibility and specificity when parsing inbound data.

 An Index Pipeline transforms incoming data into a document suitable for indexing by Solr via a series of modularized operations called stages.
 Fusion provides a variety of specialized index stages to index data effectively.
 Stages can be selected, configured, and enabled or disabled in the Index Pipeline section of the Index Workbench.